Saidur07/Nextron-client-side/README.md

 Live Site Link : [https://nextron-123.web.app](https://nextron-123.web.app)

 Nextron is a electrical warehouse.
-You can buy or add products to the site.
+You can add products to the site.

 ## Website features